LK00100100/wgc-problem/README.md

 Wiki: https://en.wikipedia.org/wiki/Wolf,_goat_and_cabbage_problem

 ![alt text](https://raw.githubusercontent.com/LK00100100/wgc-problem/master/screenshot.png "Demo")

 A classic conundrum.

-You have a wolf, a goat, one big cabbage, and boat.
+You have a wolf, a goat, one big cabbage, and a boat.
 You are trying to get to the other side of the river with everything.
 However, there is a problem.
-You cannot leave certain elements alone.
+You cannot leave certain elements alone unless the man is there.
+If you leave things alone without the man, they will eat each other.
 - The wolf will eat the goat.
 - The goat will eat the cabbage.